 ALIPA is the European Aliphatic Isocyanates Producers Association.
 It was created by the major European producers BASF, Covestro, Evonik and Vencorex.

 How much is produced in the EU?

-In terms of raw material consumption, approximately 5 million tons of polyurethanes were produced in the EMEA region in 2012.
-In the same period, worldwide consumption of polyurethane raw materials amounted to approx. 15.3 million tons.
+In terms of raw material consumption, over 6 million tons of polyurethanes were produced in the EMEA region in 2018.